 Executive Director, Chamber of Free Trade Zone Users, Colombia

-Senior Vice President and Managing Director, Ports and Logistics
+Senior Vice President and Managing Director of the Ports & Logistics Practice at Monument Economics Group

 Vice-President, FIATA, Switzerland